 - If the vehicle is exited shortly after regeneration has taken place, heat from the DPF may be felt from underneath the vehicle, especially in cold weather conditions.
-This is normal. - Because of the high temperature which can occur in the DPF, it is advisable not to park the vehicle where the DPF can come into contact with flammable materials under the vehicle, see page 145.
+This is normal. - Because of the high temperature which can occur in the DPF, it is advisable not to park the vehicle where the DPF can come into contact with flammable materials under the vehicle, see page 'CATALYTIC CONVERTERS AND DIESEL PARTICULATE FILTERS', page 147.